Kaviamuthu04/LTP-Internship-Hcl/3-runltp-vs-kirk.md

 ### Conclusion
 This project focused on runltp to validate memory and file system performance.
-For future exploration or advanced automation, juniors may optionally explore kirk
+For future exploration or advanced automation, you may optionally explore kirk